Skip to content

 interface AiInstructionsComponentProps {

-title?: string; // Optional title for the component
+title?: string; // Optional custom title

 }

-// Default usage
+// Default usage — shows all 5 tabs

 <EntityLayout.Route path="/ai-rules" title="AI Rules">